xjw1001001/xjw1001001.github.io/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Website for STA 35A at UC Davis, Fall 2022
+# Website for STA 032 at UC Davis, Spring 2023

 ## Attribution